 K bank's headquarters in central Seoul (K bank)

-Launched in 2017, K-Bank is controlled by a consortium of telecom giant KT Corp., Woori Bank and 19 other companies.
+K bank is owned by a consortium comprising telecom giant KT, Woori Bank and 19 other firms.